 Goat Farm & Agriculture

 A 2-acre parcel of land was purchased in the community of Chamette, not far from our current main campus, for the purpose of establishing the goat farm.
-A perimeter wall was almost completely constructed, when the January 12 earthquake caused it to collapse.
-The wall has been rebuilt and the land planted for grass grazing plots to do graze rotations for the goats.
-Goat barns have been built for our male goat and our mother goats, as well as a quarantine area for new goats just coming in to the farm.
+The property is completely walled.
+There are goat barns for our male goat and our mother goats, as well as a quarantine area for new goats just coming in to the farm.